GSA/challenges-and-prizes/_challenges/1080-adverse-marine-effects.md

 <p>A panel of judges will screen all submissions for compliance with the rules and terms and conditions detailed herein.</p>
 <p>Phase II: Each of the companies that move onto Phase II will be invited to pitch their proposal to the panel of judges during certain days.&nbsp; This pitch shall include information containing the following:</p>
 <ul>
-<li>Solution shall be compatible with both E-Glass and Carbon based laminates utilizing Epoxy and Vinyl Ester matrix systems</li>
+<li>Coating shall be capable of adhesion / bonding to E-Glass and Carbon-based laminates utilizing Epoxy and Vinyl Ester matrix systems</li>
-<li>Solution shall be able to self-heal in a fully submerged saltwater environment</li>
-<li>Coating shall be compatible (compatible meaning that the coating shall not degrade/dissolve/decompose when in contact with salt water nor become debonded from the underlying substrate) with submergence in a saline fluid (seawater of average ocean conditions)</li>
+<li>Coating shall be compatible (compatible meaning the coating shall not degrade/dissolve/decompose when in contact with salt water nor become debonded from the underlying substrate) with submergence in a saline fluid (seawater of average ocean conditions)</li>
+<li>Coating shall be demonstrated to provide impact/dynamic loading protection to underlying laminate</li>
-<li>Shall be capable of operating in the 5%-95% environmental range of ocean temperatures</li>
+<li>Coating shall be capable of operating in the 5%-95% environmental range of ocean temperatures</li>
-<li>The method shall not affect the structural integrity of the structure or operational capabilities such as stiffness / strength.</li>
-<li>Shall be suitable for submerged pressures, ocean depths, and sustained long term deployment</li>
+<li>Coated material must have similar hydrodynamic smoothness as the material without the coating.</li>
-<li>Shall not require maintenance on a recurring basis</li>
+<li>Coating shall not require maintenance on a recurring basis n</li>
 </ul>
 <p>In Phase II, companies will be evaluated by the review panel on a scale of 0-25 points (25 being the highest).
 The evaluation criteria is provided below:</p>
 <table style="border-collapse: collapse; border: none;" width="654">